Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Demonstrate:

-Understanding the problem, goals and objectives;
+Understanding the problem, purpose and objectives;

-Ability to plan and carry out work;
+Ability to plan and implement work;

-Found a way to solve the problem;
+Found way to solve the problem;

-Reflection of activities and results.
+Reflection on activities and results.

 Act as an expert.

-The use of innovative pedagogical technologies opens up new opportunities for educating and educating preschoolers, and one of the most effective today has become design and research activities.
+The use of innovative pedagogical technologies opens up new opportunities for the education and training of preschool children, and design and research activities have become one of the most effective today.
 Design technology refers to modern humanitarian technologies that are innovative in the work of preschool institutions.

 Organization of project activities in kindergarten